geotools/geotools/docs/user/library/data/pregeneralized.rst

 Configuration
 ^^^^^^^^^^^^^

-This section has sample xml configuraiton files with corresponding physical layou.
+This section has sample XML configuration files with corresponding physical layout.

 XML
 '''